Academy of Holy Angels

-Academy of Holy Angels (AHA) is a private, Catholic, coeducational high school in Richfield, Minnesota.
-Located in the Roman Catholic Archdiocese of Saint Paul and Minneapolis, the nationally recognized college-preparatory school educates more than 600 students each year, with students in grades nine through twelve coming from across the Twin Cities metropolitan area.
+Academy of Holy Angels (AHA) is a private Catholic high school in Richfield, Minnesota.
+Located in the Archdiocese of Saint Paul and Minneapolis, the college-preparatory school educates more than 600 students each year, with students in grades nine through twelve coming from across the Twin Cities metropolitan area.

 History

 The Academy of Holy Angels was founded by the Sisters of St. Joseph of Carondelet on October 2, 1877, the feast of the Holy Guardian Angels.
 Originally a day school for girls, it was housed in the Merritt House in Minneapolis, but moved several times in its early years (first to the Ankeny home, then the Skyles house, and finally the Bassett property in 1882).
 The same year, it became a boarding school and day school for girls in grade school and high school.
 Sister St. John Ireland, CSJ, was the first directress.

 It moved to its present-day location at Nicollet and 66th Street on Sept.
 15, 1931, amidst a record-breaking heat wave of 104 degrees.
 It opened its doors to 107 students grades 1–12, having merged with the nearby St. Margaret's Academy high school some years before, with Sister Eugenia Maginnis, CSJ, as principal.
 Still an all-girls school, it attracted students from across the Midwest, and 182 girls enrolled by the end of the first year.
 The original grounds included a formal English garden in the courtyard, tennis courts, a 9-hole golf course, and an ice skating rink during the winter.
 High school tuition (grades 9–12) was $50.

 On May 2, 1932, Academy of Holy Angels was formally accredited, and has maintained an accreditation ever since.
 The first graduating class contained just 13 girls.
 By 1943, Holy Angels had discontinued its grade school but continued to offer Kindergarten until 1946, when St. Peter's Church next door opened its parish elementary school.
 The 1952–53 school year was the last year for boarders to live at Holy Angels, and 1953 marked the beginning of Holy Angels solely as a day school.